 2020 and 2021 were successful rafting seasons.
 Our staff and guests were able to stay healthy, have a great time on the river and in the outdoors.
 Our staff were (mostly) immunized in 2021 when the opportunity to receive the vaccines came to our area, and many of our guests also chose to accept the vaccine for their own safety, and that of their fellow travelers and our staff.

-We are all anxious to get back on the river soon, and are excited to begin our 2021 rafting season.
-This year we are updating our policies and procedures on the river when it comes to sanitation and cleanliness.
-We have started with a good cleaning and sanitizing of our boats, equipment and facilities.
-We have installed hand sanitizer dispensers in and around our operation, and we encourage our guests and staff to use them on a regular basis.
+For 2022, we will still run with our updated policies and procedures on the river when it comes to sanitation and cleanliness.
+We start each year with a good cleaning and sanitizing of our boats, equipment and facilities.
+We maintain hand sanitizer dispensers in and around our operation, and we encourage our guests and staff to use them on a regular basis.